 Gentle reminders alone may not work to curb your child’s interrupting behaviour.
 Some children can’t hold their thoughts for very long and may fear that you will forget about them.
 Use a combination of a verbal reminder and a visual learning tool.
 Whether it is a hand gesture/signal or perhaps a wait card, children will know that you have acknowledged them, and that they are important.

 A dialogue between adults can seem very interesting to kids.
 For older children (and if appropriate to do so), you may consider inviting your child into the conversation.
 Acknowledge that you see and hear them, reinforce them for waiting, and then ask for their point of view.

 Our children have lots of great ideas.
 Find a quiet time to discuss your concerns and possible ways to prevent them from interrupting.
 Younger kids may need you to help redirect their attention.
 Create a wait box filled of simple activities that they can do independently.
-Activities may include puzzles, colouring sheets, snacks, building blocks, etc. It is also a good idea to practice how to wait.
+Activities may include puzzles, colouring sheets, snacks, building blocks, etc. With jigsaw puzzles, in particular, you will find them in different game levels that correspond with age.
+For younger children between four and seven years, jigsaw puzzle pieces are larger for easy identification.
+Smaller-sized pieces will bore them quicker, and they are more likely to abandon the puzzle until you give them the needed attention.
+However, you may want to get older children some jigsaw puzzles with smaller pieces.
+That will engage them more as their cognitive processes are usually sharper.
+You can help them get a head start if you can.
+It is also a good idea to practice how to wait.
 Many children can benefit from role playing the skills they need to learn.